adaltas/node-nikita/docs/content/usages/schema.md

 ## Disallowing additional properties

 By default, not all properties must be defined in the schema.
-Additionnal properties are not evaluated and are passed as is.
-To enforce the schema definition of every properties, use the [`additionalProperties` keyword](https://ajv.js.org/json-schema.html#additionalproperties) with the `false` value.
+Additional properties are not evaluated and are passed as-is.
+To enforce the schema definition of every property, use the [`additionalProperties` keyword](https://ajv.js.org/json-schema.html#additionalproperties) with the `false` value.

 The following example disallows passing any properties other than `my_config`: